Our People

 Anna Yankelev, Director of Strategic Workforce Initiatives

 Anna joined Health and Medicine in January 2023 and is responsible for overseeing efforts related to building a sustainable, equitable public health workforce, including managing the Good Jobs Chicago grant and various Community Health Worker initiatives.
-Anna works with local public health employers and training providers to assure that employers have access to the workers they need to best serve their communities, and that these positions provide the conditions and benefits workers need to thrive.
+Anna works with local public health employers and training providers to ensure that employers have access to the workers they need to best serve their communities and that these positions provide the conditions and benefits workers need to thrive.
 Anna’s interests are at the intersection of health, work, and community, and how work can be used as a tool to build healthy communities and promote health equity.
 She began as a youth activist focusing on community engagement and organizing and furthered her passion for public health and social justice while earning her B.S. in Public Health from Brandeis University and her M.P.H. and M.B.A. from the University of Illinois at Chicago (UIC).
 While earning her master’s degrees, Anna worked as a researcher for the UIC Center for Healthy Work and taught academic writing to other students.
 After graduating, Anna joined the Lake County Health Department (LCHD) where she oversaw the development, implementation, and evaluation of the agency’s internal strategic plan and Community Health Improvement Plan.
 During the COVID-19 pandemic, Anna also served as the Chief Community Mitigation Officer for Lake County’s Public Health Emergency Operations Center (PHEOC) and developed and launched LCHD’s first Community Health Worker program.
 In addition to her professional role, Anna also serves as a facilitator for Radical Public Health and helped create its flagship course, Epidemics of Injustice.
 In her spare time, Anna enjoys hiking, cooking, and exploring new neighborhoods in Chicago and beyond.

 Contact Anna Yankelev